MOT Check for any car in seconds

 Now, given all this, you’d think verifying a car’s history would be clear and straightforward.
 But the truth is, not all sellers will be upfront with car buyers about a car’s past.
 Sometimes, there are gaps in a car’s past when it comes to annual MOTs.
 In other, more severe cases, an MOT certificate ‘receipt’ can even be forged.
 Therefore, not only is it essential to obtain a car’s full history, but it’s also vital to cross-check that information to ensure it’s accurate.
 Furthermore, MOT history can give you a pretty good indication of how well was the car looked after.

-Checking a car’s MOT history online
+Checking a car’s MOT online

 Fortunately, you can use Car Guide to check and verify a car’s history.
 While a paper MOT certificate is easy to forge, the electronic version found on the DVSA database is likely to be more accurate.
 Similarly, you should be aware of blank MOTs as they can be ‘dodgy’.
 You can view any MOT test result for a car on the government website (gov.uk) (even if you don’t own the car yet).